enterthematrix/toolkit/database/dvd_rental/README.md

   1;
 ```
 #### 2. Top 3 movie categories by sales
-query to find the top 3 film categories that generated the most sales.
+Query to find the top 3 film categories that generated the most sales.
 ```
 SELECT
   category